-Born and raised in Kansas, Dr. Parrish is honored to provide clinical services to the people of Kansas at the state's flagship Medical Center.
-After graduating with honors from Southwestern College in Winfield, KS, he subsequently received his Doctor of Osteopathy degree from the University of Health Sciences in Kansas City.
-His internship and residency in Obstetrics and Gynecology was completed at the University of Missouri-Kansas City.
-After completion of his residency, he spent three years at the University of Mississippi Medical Center where he successfully completed a Fellowship in Maternal-Fetal Medicine in addition to receiving a Masters in Biomedical Sciences.
-He then returned to the Kansas City area where he spent 3 years in a private practice setting where he also held an academic position with the department of OB-GYN at the University of Missouri-Kansas City.
-His desire to once again be involved in the many facets that a traditional academic medical institution has to offer led him to The University of Kansas Medical Center.
+Born and raised in Kansas, Dr. Parrish is honored to provide improved health care to the people of Kansas.
+After graduating with honors from Southwestern College in Winfield, Kansas, he subsequently received his doctor of osteopathy degree from the University of Health Sciences in Kansas City.
+His internship and residency in obstetrics and gynecology was completed at the University of Missouri-Kansas City.
+After completion of his residency, he spent three years at the University of Mississippi Medical Center where he successfully completed a fellowship in maternal-fetal medicine in addition to receiving a masters in biomedical sciences.
+He then returned to the Kansas City area where he spent three years in a private practice and also held an academic position with the OB-GYN department of the University of Missouri-Kansas City.
+His desire to once again be involved in the many facets that a traditional academic medical institution led him to the University of Kansas Medical Center.

-Dr. Parrish is interested in many aspects of Perinatology but he hopes to continue to emphasize the importance of the "maternal" aspect of the Maternal-Fetal Medicine subspecialty.
-By focusing on quality improvement initiatives he hopes to identify and address gaps in the current medical system that will help to improve overall outcomes for the high risk pregnant patients and their newborns.
-Dr. Parrish will capitalize on the resources that the University of Kansas Medical Center offers in order to provide exemplary patient care in addition to advancing our understanding of disease processes that complicate pregnancies.
+Dr. Parrish is interested in many aspects of perinatology, but he hopes to continue to emphasize the importance of the maternal aspect of the maternal-fetal medicine subspecialty.
+By focusing on quality improvement initiatives he hopes to identify and address gaps in the current medical system that will help improve overall outcomes for high-risk, pregnant patients and their newborns.
+Dr. Parrish will capitalize on the resources that the University of Kansas Medical Center offers to provide exemplary patient care in addition to advancing our understanding of disease processes that complicate pregnancies.